Ghost Imaging with Free Electron-Photon Pairs

-Finally, the electrons are detected and time-stamped using a Timepix3 (TP3)-based direct electron detector (Advascope ePix) with both temporal and spatial resolution~\cite{jannis2022_TimePix3}, which has been retrofitted to the TV port of the electron spectrometer.
-The time-of-arrival differences $\tau = t_e - t_{\gamma}$ between electron arrival time, $t_e$, and CL photon arrival time, $t_{\gamma}$, are counted and visualized in a histogram, see fig.~\ref{fig:setup}(C).
-We use the $g^{(2)}(\tau)$ temporal cross-correlation function to distinguish between the constant background signal, $g^{(2)}(\tau) = 1$, and the coincidence signal, $g^{(2)}(\tau) > 1$.
 For various reasons (e.g., TP3 detector jitter and synchronization between electron and photon detection), the temporal resolution is limited to about 50~ns.
 A pair of detection events is classified as a coincidence event if the time difference is within $\pm 25\;\mathrm{ns}$, after accounting for a fixed offset caused by signal propagation delays, see~\cite{preimesberger_exploring_2025,preimesberger_experimental_2025} for more details.